pik-copan/pyunicorn/CONTRIBUTIONS.rst

   - See GitHub issues list.

 **Acknowledgements**:
-  - Travis-CI for providing free builds for this open source project <https://www.travis-ci.com/>
+  - Travis-CI (<https://www.travis-ci.com/>) for providing free builds for this open source project.